Have you ever heard the term “multi-dosing” as it relates to nutritional supplements? If not, you’re certainly not alone.

 The Advantage of Multi-Dosing

 So, if you follow the logic, most people are already “multi-dosing” with foods and meals.
-As mentioned, it’s a totally natural function and the body.
+As mentioned, it’s a totally natural function for the body.

 So multi-dosing with nutritional supplementation is simply an extension of something you already do!